grange85/ahfow-www/_posts/2004/2004-03-16-latest-damon-naomi-news.markdown

 - damon & naomi
 tags: []
 ---
-<p>OK, here's an update from D&amp;N, once again pilfered almost wholesale from their own site...They are currently working on a new album, no news of a release date as yet.Damon will have a book of poetry published in October by Turtle Point Press (http://www.turtlepoint.com/)source: http://www.damonandnaomi.com</p>
+<p>OK, here's an update from D&N, once again pilfered almost wholesale from their own site...They are currently working on a new album, no news of a release date as yet.Damon will have a book of poetry published in October by Turtle Point Press (http://www.turtlepoint.com/)source: http://www.damonandnaomi.com</p>